 When an individual is pulled over for suspicion for being intoxicated driving, their blood alcohol content level must be below the legal amount of .08 percent or they will be charged with a DUI.
 This results in a suspension of the license of the driver and could result in jail time or fines.

 Possessing, creating, cultivating or distributing drugs to other individuals can result in facing drug crime charges.
-The penalties range depending on the substance involved and action associated with it.
+The penalties range depending on the substance involved and the action associated with it.
 While drugs like marijuana have less severe consequences, trafficking items such as cocaine could land an individual in prison for many years.

 For people under 21 years of age, it is enticing to obtain a fake identification to be able to drink alcohol.
 Being arrested for possessing or using a false ID can not only cost the individual their license for a year, result in fines and jail time, but it will also remain on their permanent record.
 This could inhibit future pursuits as it is an offense against the law.

 These types of accidents can occur when a driver hits either an individual or a fixture and they do not stop to give their information.
-This is criminal offense and can be classified as a felony if the person hit dies in the process, resulting in time in prison and $5,000 in fines.
+This is a criminal offense and can be classified as a felony if the person hit dies in the process, resulting in time in prison and $5,000 in fines.

 More than 60% of adolescents may commit some form of criminal offense before they turn 18 years old.
 These can range from status offenses such as smoking illegally all the way up to violent crimes such as aggravated assault.
 In West Virginia, the juvenile court system greatly protects the rights of children in these kinds of criminal cases, but it still can be a complicated process best deciphered by a lawyer.